Managing and Using MariaDB Databases in ServBay

 Regular Backups

-Follow the principle of least privilege—only grant users the minimal permissions required for their tasks.
-Avoid granting application users global privileges (such as ALL PRIVILEGES ON *.*
+Follow the principle of least privilege, granting users only the minimum permissions needed for their tasks.
+Avoid granting global privileges (like ALL PRIVILEGES ON *.*

 sql